 top of page

-Patellar Tendonitis and knee pain Shockwave Therapy.
+Patellar Tendinopathy knee pain Shockwave Therapy in East London.

 Patellar tendonitis (often referred to as Jumper's knee) is a condition that involves pain to the tendon that connects the kneecap (patella) to the shin bone (tibia).
 It is primarily an overuse injury caused by repetitive stress on the knee joint.